 This is a list of the series in your document that you can include in the scalar analysis.
 That a series is ‘included’ means that the added calculations will be performed on it, and the resulting values will be included in the output series.
 You can also select whether new series that you add to your document should be automatically included in the calculations (added in version 1.18).

 The order of the series in this list determines the order of the values in the output series.
 You can adjust the order by clicking and dragging series, or sort them alphabetically by clicking ‘sort’.
+Sorting is done by region followed by maturity length, price type and, if all else equal or not available, alphabetically by title.

 Automatic attributes for Value labels